 Specific performance goals for the RL suspension included better response over rough roads, improved steering feel, optimized geometry, and overall component toughness.
 The steering knuckle (or upright), upper arm, lower arm and subframe are all constructed of lightweight aluminum.

 REAR MULTI-LINK SUSPENSION

-The rear suspension is a multi-link type with a new enlarged subframe mount and a longer upper arm design.
-As a result the roll center is optimized for better turning response, cornering stability and control in extreme conditions.
+The rear suspension is a multi-link design with a new enlarged subframe mount and a longer upper arm.
+As a result, the roll center is optimized for better turning response, improved cornering stability and more control in extreme conditions.

-The optimized geometry results in linear toe and camber changes during suspension travel.
+The optimized geometry results in more linear toe and camber changes during suspension travel.
 Improved roll stiffness also enhances the RL's cornering capabilities.
-It also has anti-lift characteristics to reduce the pitching motion of the body during braking.
+The suspension also has anti-lift characteristics to reduce the pitching motion of the body during braking.

 Harshness and road noise are also significantly reduced, and ride comfort is also measurably improved, thanks to these changes and a new compliance bushing.

-Lightweight aluminum is used for weight savings in the control arms and subframe.
+In an effort for weight savings, lightweight aluminum is used in the construction of the control arms and subframe.
 The components are also stiffer to withstand the higher side loads that SH-AWD, larger tires and a stiffer unit body create.